rougin/transcribe/README.md

 pangalan
 ```

 Using the `setLocale` method can define the default locale.
-Having a default locale, there is no need to specify it when using the `get` method:
+With this, there is no need to specify it when using the `get` method:

 ``` php
 // index.php